Socxenophone/NetHammer/README.md

-# NetHammer LoadTester
+# Pnet Barricade LoadTester

-NetHammer comes with advanced features for **real-time metrics**, traffic simulation, **user-agent rotation**, and **multi-protocol support**, including SSl/TLS , HTTPS, FTP, MQTT, etc. This tool simulates a modern Distributed Denial of Service (DDoS) scenario, for anyone looking to test their web infrastructure.
+Pnet Barricade comes with advanced features for **real-time metrics**, traffic simulation, **user-agent rotation**, and **multi-protocol support**, including SSl/TLS , HTTPS, FTP, MQTT, etc. This tool simulates a modern Distributed Denial of Service (DDoS) scenario, for anyone looking to test their web infrastructure.

 ---